Baby Yoda finds happiness in The Mandalorian episode 4

 After the twists and intense action of The Mandalorian's third episode last week, the live-action Star Wars show settled into a new status quo as episode 4 hit Disney Plus on Friday.
-Baby Yoda (who's the subject of some rushed merch in the lead up to Christmas) and his Mando bud are now on the run from the Imperial Remnant and a whole bunch of bounty hunters.
+Baby Yoda (the subject of some rushed merch in the lead-up to the holiday shopping season) and his Mando bud are now on the run from the Imperial Remnant and a whole bunch of bounty hunters.

-Chapter 4, called Sanctuary, was directed by Bryce-Dallas Howard.
-Her dad Ron Howard directed last year's Solo, so the Force is clearly strong in her family.
-Beware, spoilers for the fourth episode are coming.
+Chapter 4, titled Sanctuary, was directed by Bryce-Dallas Howard.
+Her dad Ron Howard directed last year's Solo, so the Force is clearly strong in this family.
+Beware, spoilers for the fourth episode ahead.

 We're just simple villagers here